xNyaDev/ffmusicsync/README.md

   ],
   // A string containing the extension for encoded files "encodedExtension": "ogg",
+  // Add covers to files after encoding them
+  // ffmpeg can't do that by itself for OGG files
+  // The option doesn't need to be present, defaults to false "copyCovers": true,
   // A string containing the ffmpeg params
   // ffmpeg command looks like:
   // ffmpeg -i <INPUT> <PARAMS> <OUTPUT>